 Tables and figures should be self-explanatory, not requiring reference to the text.
 Each table should start on a separate page.
 Headings and format should be consistent.
 Vertical lines should be avoided.

-Figures will be reduced to 140 mm in width and maximum height of 205 mm, including captions.
+Figures will be reduced to 140 mm in width and a maximum height of 205 mm, including captions.

 All papers referred to in the text should be listed alphabetically by the name of the authors under the heading "Literature Cited."
 For further particulars consult the following examples: